-By February I had run out of ideas for Chinese-character projects.
-Looking for something new, I came across the website that changed my life: Omniglot.com, a site dedicated to all the world’s writing systems, past and present, extinct and living, real and imaginary.
+Looking for other characters to carve, I came across the website that changed my life: Omniglot.com, a site dedicated to all the world’s writing systems, past and present, extinct and living, real and imaginary.

 I was stunned, first of all, by how many of them I’d never heard of.
-A former travel writer, I’ve seen a fair amount of the Earth’s surface, but at least three-quarters of this panorama of alphabets was new to me.
+As a travel writer, I’ve seen a fair amount of the world, but at least three-quarters of this panorama of alphabets was new to me.
 And what a panorama!
 What an array of inventions!
 What staggering variety!
-Some languages seemed more like elaborate decorations than meaningful symbols; some looked more like thickets of thorn bushes; some seemed utterly alien, as if the hand of man had had nothing to do with their creation at all.
+Some characters seemed more like elaborate decorations than meaningful symbols; some looked more like thickets of thorn bushes; some seemed utterly alien, as if the hand of man had had nothing to do with their creation at all.

 As I went through the site’s A-Z, I was struck by something else.
-A substantial minority of these scripts were already extinct; many others had fallen into disuse, supplanted by more universal alphabets such as Arabic, Chinese, Cyrillic, or the alphabet we use in the U.S. and Europe, which is technically known as Latin or Roman.
-Even though the world has more than 6,000 languages (some of which will be extinct even by the time this article goes to press), it has only about 100 scripts, and perhaps a third of those are endangered–-no longer taught in schools, no longer used for commerce or government, understood only by a few elders, restricted to a few monasteries or used only in ceremonial documents, magic spells, or secret love letters.
+A substantial minority of these scripts were already extinct; many others had fallen into disuse, supplanted by more universal scripts such as Arabic, Chinese, Cyrillic, or the Latin alphabet we use in the U.S. and Europe.
+Even though the world has more than 6,000 languages (some of which will be extinct even by the time this article goes to press), it has only about 130 or 140 scripts, and perhaps a third of those are endangered–-no longer taught in schools, no longer used for commerce or government, understood only by a few elders, restricted to a few monasteries or used only in ceremonial documents, magic spells, or secret love letters.